 Bombardier to suspend business jet production in Canada over coronavirus -source

-MONTREAL, March 23 (Reuters) - Bombardier is suspending Canadian production of its corporate jets to comply with restrictions placed by provincial governments aimed at curbing the spread of the coronavirus, a source familiar with the matter said on Monday.
+MONTREAL, March 23 (Reuters) - Bombardier BBDb.TO will suspend Canadian production of its corporate jets to comply with restrictions imposed by provincial governments aimed at curbing the spread of the coronavirus, a source familiar with the matter said on Monday.

-The Canadian provinces of Ontario and Quebec, where Bombardier's flagship Global 7500 and other model business jets are respectively assembled and completed, have ordered all non-essential businesses to close.
+The Canadian provinces of Ontario and Quebec, where Bombardier's flagship Global 7500 and other model business jets are respectively assembled and completed, have ordered all non-essential workplaces to close as of late Tuesday.

-A Bombardier spokesman was not immediately available for comment.
-(Reporting By Allison Lampert Editing by Denny Thomas and Chris Reese) ((Allison.Lampert@thomsonreuters.com; 514-796-4212; Reuters Messaging: allison.lampert.reuters.com@reuters.net)) Keywords: HEALTH CORONAVIRUS/BOMBARDIER (URGENT)
+The source said the company was weighing the performance of essential services such as customer service operations.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.